TheIconfactory/Tapestry/Documentation/API.md

 Some attachments are easier to deal with as inline content.
 For example, a blog feed may contain several `<img>` tags that you want to see as images in the timeline.

-As a part of the step to create the timeline preview, images can automatically be extracted from the HTML content and assigned as `Attachment` objects.
+As a part of the step to create the timeline preview, images can automatically be extracted from the HTML content and assigned as `MediaAttachment` objects.

 For example, if your plugin provides this content:
 ```